mohamadmansourX/TextBPN-Training/README.md

 ## Final Note

-Due to the high requirments of this github project (GPU 11GB+), my experiments were done using "cpu" device which is now made easy by just setting **"use_gpu"** to False using the [Config file](https://github.com/mohamadmansourX/TextBPN-Training/blob/eb958af28e10ee53af06f8b7e0cad49c82bf057b/cfglib/Config.yml) :).
+Due to the high requirments of this github project (GPU 11GB+), my experiments were done using "cpu" device;

+<sup> which is now made easy by just setting **"use_gpu"** to False using the [Config file](https://github.com/mohamadmansourX/TextBPN-Training/blob/eb958af28e10ee53af06f8b7e0cad49c82bf057b/cfglib/Config.yml) :). </sup>